US/USD

 MS, CCC-SLP/L, IBCLC

 Jill Rabin is a pediatric speech pathologist and IBCLC with a private practice in Chicago.
 She has been working with the 0-3-yr-old population since 1986.
 Her areas of specialty include facilitating breastfeeding in at-risk populations such as preterm infants, babies with tethered oral tissues and babies with Down syndrome, managing feeding aversion and using the Adapted Baby-Led Weaning Approach® to transition babies with feeding challenges to solids.
 She co-authored the book Your Baby Can Self-Feed, Too! with Gill Rapley in 2022.
-Jill lectures nationally and internationally aswell as teacheing live virtual classes for transitioning to solids to parents of babies.
+Jill lectures nationally and internationally as well as teaching live virtual classes for transitioning to solids to parents of babies.
 Jill co-moderates an international Zoom group for expectant, pumping and breastfeeding parents of babies with Down syndrome through Julia’s Way and the Massachusetts Down Syndrome Congress.

 Kate Rassie